An application of continuous logic to fixed point theory: Introduction

 One might ask for a uniform bound on the rate of metastability for the convergence $d(x_n, Tx_n) \rightarrow 0$ of \ref{introafps} and for the convergence $\{x_n\} \rightarrow x$ of \ref{introcondemu}.
 However, this problem is not formulable in continuous logic, because $T$ is in general discontinuous; Example \ref{example: toy} gives a simple instance of $T: C \rightarrow C$ satisfying both \ref{introafps} (for $\lambda = \frac{1}{2}$) and \ref{introcondemu} (for $\mu = 3$) \cite{suzuki}.

-The idea behind geodesic logic is first to notice that the analytic arguments in the proofs of Example \ref{example: intro2} all revolve around the construction and properties of the sequence $\{x_n\}$ of ``iterated linear interpolations'', which only relies on the underlying vector space structure.
-Geodesic logic abstracts this vector space structure to a general ``linear structure'' defined on (pseudo)metric spaces that interacts with the (pseudo)metric as expected, while dropping the continuity requirement for functions (but not for predicates and connectives).
-In doing so, geodesic logic is able to (1) formalize classes of examples such as the above which depend not on continuity of functions but rather an underlying linear structure on the space, while (2) preserving all of the necessary properties of the usual continuous logic that enable the Avigad-Iovino method to apply to such examples.
+The idea behind our approach (the ``geodesic framework'') to resolving this issue is first to notice that the analytic arguments in the proofs of Example \ref{example: intro2} all revolve around the construction and properties of the sequence $\{x_n\}$ of ``iterated linear interpolations'', which only relies on the underlying vector space structure.
+We abstract this vector space structure to a general ``linear structure'' defined on (pseudo)metric spaces that interacts with the (pseudo)metric as expected, while dropping the continuity requirement for functions (but not for predicates and connectives).
+In doing so, we are able to (1) formalize classes of examples such as the above which depend not on continuity of functions but rather on an underlying linear structure on the space, while (2) preserving all of the necessary properties of the usual continuous logic that enable the Avigad-Iovino method to apply to such examples.
 In particular, we obtain (general versions of) the following uniformization of Example \ref{example: intro2}:

 \begin{theorem} \quad \begin{enumerate}[label=(\alph*), ref=(\alph*)] \item Let $B$ be a Banach space, $C \subset B$ a convex subset with diameter bounded above by some fixed $D$, and $T: C \rightarrow C$ a function satisfying the condition of Example \ref{example: intro2} \ref{introafps}.